dotnet/csharpstandard/standard/expressions.md

 A declaration expression shall only occur in the following syntactic contexts:

 - As an `out` *argument_value* in an *argument_list*.
-- As a *tuple_element* in a *tuple_expression* that occurs on the left-hand side of a deconstructing assignment.
+- As a *tuple_element* in a *tuple_expression* that occurs on the left side of a deconstructing assignment ([§11.19.2](expressions.md#11192-simple-assignment)).

-It is an error for a variable declared with a *declaration_expression* to be referenced within the *argument_list* or left-hand side of a deconstructing assignment where it occurs.
+It is an error for a variable declared with a *declaration_expression* to be referenced within the *argument_list* or deconstructing assignment where it occurs.

 The *local_variable_type* of a *declaration_expression* either directly specifies the type of the variable introduced by the declaration, or indicates with the identifier `var` that the type is implicit and should be inferred based on the syntactic context as follows:

 - In an *argument_list* the inferred type of a declaration expression is the declared type of the corresponding parameter.
-- In a *tuple_expression* on the left hand side of an assignment, the inferred type of a declaration expression is the type of the corresponding tuple element on the right hand side of the assignment.
+- In a *tuple_expression* on the left side of an assignment, the inferred type of a declaration expression is the type of the corresponding tuple element on the right side (after deconstruction) of the assignment.

 A declaration expression with the identifier `_` is a discard (§discards-new-clause), and does not introduce a name for the variable.
 A declaration expression with an identifier other than `_` introduces that name into the nearest enclosing local variable declaration space ([§7.3](basic-concepts.md#73-declarations)).